 For 17 years after the gun thing, I sought out, researched, practiced, studied, read, and trained with some of the scariest, most intelligently dangerous people on the planet.
 I formulated a program and taught private clients how to survive violent confrontations.

-No. Not fairy tale “self-defense”.
 Real life violence is ugly, brutal, bloody, injurious, fast, painful, unexpected, and mentally, psychologically, and emotionally incomprehensible in real time.
-I taught violence.
-I taught war.
+I taught war and I was good at it.

 And he said, “Then why don’t you teach peace?”
-And he left.
-Mic … dropped.
+Ouch.